Reconstructing the neutron star equation of state from observational data via automatic differentiation

-\emph{Uncertainty Estimation. } We invoke the Bayesian perspective to estimate the uncertainties of the reconstructed EoS from the proposed method.
-The training loss function is defined as the distance square between the observed and predicted $M$-$R$ pairs from the proposed method, i.e. the negative log-likelihood of the given observations.
+\emph{Uncertainty Estimation. } The Bayesian perspective is invoked to estimate the uncertainties of the reconstructed EoS from the method proposed here.
+The training loss function is defined as the distance square between the observed and predicted $M$-$R$ pairs in our method, which is the negative log-likelihood for given observations.
 However, the observed data is not uniformly distributed on the $M$-$R$ plane, and the measurement errors tend to cause a disarrangement in the $M$-$R$ relationship.
 Furthermore, the data is limited and the corresponding central densities are unknown.
-To tackle this ambiguity in the sense of maximizing likelihood, we adopt the ``closest approach'' ~\cite{raithel:2017neutron} in the $\chi^2$ loss for each iteration of training, i.e.
+To tackle this ambiguity in the sense of maximizing likelihood, we adopt the method of ``closest approach'' ~\cite{raithel:2017neutron} in the $\chi^2$ loss, for each iteration of the training, i.e.